step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

     <command> | findnrun-formatter -- [ <formatter-options> ]
 ```

-If tap-command outputs single records, that is, the records don't
+If tap-command outputs whole line records that don't include "|" (pipe),
-include "|" (pipe), then do include option `-O s`, which tells the
+then the plugin must pass option `-O s`, which tells the formatter not to
-formatter not to decode each tap-record in detail.
+parse each line in detail, and makes it run faster.

 Run `findnrun-formatter -- -h` for usage information.
 Note again the
 double dashes in the formatter command line: they are required before